florian/xStore/docs/api-documentation.md

 ## store.empty / session.empty

-This will remove all of the data that was saved with `store.:
+This will remove all of the data that was saved with `store`:

 ```javascript
 store.empty();